vannguyengd/gooddata-ui/docs/10_vis__dashboard_view.md

 -   `isWidgetWithKpiRef(ref)` – to match widgets with a particular KPI
 -   `isWidgetWithKpiType(comparisonType)` – to match widgets with KPI of a certain comparison type (e.g. Previous Period)

+### Auxiliary hooks

+To make implementation of the custom renderers as easy as possible, we provide some convenience hooks that you can use to obtain the exactly same data the default renderer would:

+-   `useDashboardWidgetExecution` – creates a PreparedExecution for a given widget
+-   `useDataView` - executes a given PreparedExecution and returns the resulting data

+See TODO examples link for an example how to use those.

 ## Integration with your application

 DashboardView provides several mechanisms to facilitate its integration into your application.